Configuring Available Memory for SQL Server Reporting Services

 SSDT is great for many things, but one thing it’s not great at is giving control over to the user with regards to data and log file creation.
 It uses prefixed values of DefaultDataPath and DefaultLogPath.
 These variables are system defined and cannot be overridden.
 Instead it uses the default locations that are set on the instance we are deploying to.
 Humph.
 And I’d wager that if these are null then it will just use where the system database settings are.

 Unit testing can sometimes throw up unexpected issues that are entirely concerned with the unit tests and not the application under test.
 Recently I’ve been having issues with DateTime formats affecting the results of the unit tests: the format of the DateTime was different on the build server than it was on my local machine.
 The stored procedure could not be altered (because reasons*).
-The datetime formats on both SQL and Windows were identical to my machine, and running the test itself on the build box caused the test to go green, so clearly there was something funky going on in the build process.

 When restoring a database you can specify one of three recovery options; RECOVERY, NORECOVERY and STANDBY.
 Today I’m going to touch briefly on the RECOVERY and NORECOVERY options before delving deeper into the STANDBY mode as it has a few features that separate it from the either two options that are worth explaining.

 As part of their Incremental Service Modelling, Microsoft have released SQL Server 2014 Cumulative Update #5 for SQL Server 2014 SP1.